ARDG-NRAO/LibRA/README.md

 ### The repository contains

 - [ ] scientific code to build a software library of algorithms for image reconstruction
-- [ ] a suite of standalone applications (apps) to configure and run the algorithms in the library, and
+- [ ] a suite of standalone applications (apps) to configure and trigger the algorithms from commandline, and
-- [ ] a build system to build the apps and all the required dependencies, other than the System Requirements below.
+- [ ] a build system to build the library of algorithms, the apps and all dependencies, other than the System Requirements below.

 A containerized means of building the LibRA project is available